 - Doesn’t work properly in large spaces

 This Shurlo pump runs on 12 volts, which is great for an RV.
 A self priming pump system ensures that the pumping state is always fully primed.
 This self-prime water pump also has a bypass with low cycling.
-Its mechanism is so strong that this water pump may run entirely dry and still function normally.
+Its mechanism is so strong that this pump may run entirely dry and still function normally.

-Another noteworthy feature of this water pump is its high flow demand.
+Another noteworthy feature of this pump is its high flow demand.
 It also has very little noise and zero rapid cycling.

 Of course, the weight and style of this flexible water pump make it suitable for use everywhere.
-This water pump is pretty straightforward to set up and use, and it’ll be up and running in no time.
+The pump is pretty straightforward to set up and use, and it’ll be up and running in no time.
 It’s a modest 12V water pump that ensures a constant and steady flow of 3 GPM (three gallons per minute).

-The water pump runs at a pressure of 55 psi of water pressure and a current of 7 amps.
+The pump runs at a pressure of 55 psi of water pressure and a current of 7 amps.
 With a check valve integrated, you can be sure of a consistent one-way flow.